 Deferred tax assets are recognized only if it is probable that future taxable amounts will be available to utilize those temporary differences and losses.
-As at December 31, 2019, the deferred tax asset utilization was supported primarily by future cashflows derived from the Company's independent year end reserve report using the total proved and probable cashflows.
-Given the current market conditions as a result of the COVID-19 outbreak, management has estimated that the total proved reserves of the Company more accurately support the future utilization of the deferred tax asset as at March 31, 2020.
-This change in estimate has resulted in the recognition of additional deferred income tax expense of \$2.7 million in the statement of (loss) and comprehensive (loss) for the year ended December 31, 2020 with a corresponding reduction to deferred tax asset.
+Given the change in market conditions as a result of the COVID-19 outbreak, management has estimated that the total proved reserves of the Company more accurately support the future utilization of the deferred tax asset as at March 31, 2020.
+This change in estimate has resulted in the recognition of additional deferred income tax expense of \$2.7 million in the consolidated statement of profit (loss) and comprehensive income (loss) for the year ended December 31, 2020 with a corresponding reduction to deferred tax asset.

-Deferred income tax relating to items recognized directly in equity is recognized in equity and not in the statement of (loss) and comprehensive (loss).
-Deferred income tax assets and liabilities are offset, if legally enforceable rights exist to set off current income tax assets against current income tax liabilities and the deferred income taxes relate to the same taxable entity and the same taxation authority.
+Deferred income tax relating to items recognized directly in equity is recognized in equity and not in the consolidated statement of profit (loss) and comprehensive income (loss).
+Deferred tax assets and liabilities are offset, if legally enforceable rights exist to set off current income tax assets against current income tax liabilities and the deferred income taxes relate to the same taxable entity and the same taxation authority.

-3(m) Share capital
+3(1) Share capital